No-Fuss Bánh Xèo Waffles

 • Garlic & chili

-You will also need Đồ Chua (Pickled carrots & daikon), lettuce, and some popular Vietnamese herbs like mint, perilla leaves, and Thai basil.
+You’ll also want some Đồ Chua (pickled carrots & daikon), fresh lettuce, and a handful of classic Vietnamese herbs like mint, perilla, and Thai basil.

 Do chua (vietnamese pickled carrot and daikon) in a jar.